glankk/gz/USAGE.md

 Unequpping a sword or equipping nothing to the B button will automatically set the current file's swordless flag.
 **_Warning:_** Unequipping boots will have strange effects, and usually cause an immediate crash.
+*Note:* Changing a C-button equip will not modify the equipped item slot for that button.

 ### File menu
 The **restore skulltulas** option clears all the gold skulltula flags in the current file,